ScryVR/terrainosaurus/README.md

 The component created by `registerTerrainosaurusComponent` does a few things worth noting.

-* *It creates a map with chunking* instead of creating one large geometry object it creates 16 smaller ones and adds them as children. **NOTE**: This is relevant when raycasting.
+* **It creates a map with chunking.**
+Instead of creating one large geometry object, it creates 16 smaller ones and adds them as children.
+This is relevant when raycasting.
 Instead of trying to collide with `[terrainosaurus-terrain]`, it may make more sense to collide with `.terrainosaurus-chunk`.
-* *It moves up and down so the player is always touching the ground* The component does some raycasting to find the distance between the camera position and the ground underneath it.
+* **It moves up and down so the player is always touching the ground.**
+The component does some raycasting to find the distance between the camera position and the ground underneath it.
 The terrain adjusts its position accordingly.
 By default, the terrain moves itself rather than the camera in order to not conflict with other movement controls that might be in use.
 This approach also makes AR mode work much more simply.

 ## Custom terrain generators